What is vishing? Defend against voice phishing attacks

-Vishing (a combination of “voice” and “phishing”) is an attempt to gain valuable information through a phone call.
-For these deceptive maneuvers, cybercriminals practice social engineering to take advantage of people’s emotional reactions.
-They use personalized calls or robotic voicemail messages to cause a sense of urgency and fear.
-Sometimes, the intended effect is the opposite – to trigger curiosity or even excitement.
+Vishing (meaning “voice” and “phishing”) is an attempt to gain valuable information through a phone call.
+Cybercriminals practice social engineering to take advantage of people’s emotions.

 Common vishing techniques